1005 N. Marion St.

 One judge is assigned as the Administrative Judge.
 One judge is assigned as the Administrative Judge for First Appearance.

-Before the trial, the judge may be asked to rule on pre-trial motions filed by the defense attorney such as a motion to suppress evidence or a motion to dismiss the criminal charge.
+Before the trial, the judge may be asked to rule on pre-trial motions filed by the defense attorney, such as a motion to suppress evidence or dismiss the criminal charge.

 During a jury trial, the role of the judge is to ensure that procedural rules are strictly followed and to encourage the jury to make a fair and neutral determination after applying the applicable Florida laws.